Platform:

 Tasks which I performed for a quickly growing and expanding company, that needed to create systems and processes that can scale across projects.
 Prior to this, nearly all work was project-specific, and often wasted once each project ended.

-In order to get our projects prepared for Unreal 5 World Partition, and get rid of "Level Blueprint" usage in our game, coders and Technical Level Designers cooperated to create a new gameplay scripting system known internally as declarative patterns.
+In order to get our projects prepared for Unreal 5 World Partition, and get rid of Level Blueprint usage in our game, coders and Technical Level Designers cooperated to create a new gameplay scripting system known internally as declarative patterns.
 I owned this system and was responsible for its development as well as all involved Blueprints.

 Declarative Pattern Blueprints

 Declarative Patterns are Blueprint actors that are always-loaded in World Partition, and can't be placed on data layers.
-They control the majority of high level gameplay logic, making heavy usage of facts to communicate between themselves and with other systems of the game.
+They control the majority of high level gameplay logic, making heavy usage of facts to communicate both between themselves and with other systems of the game.
 Patterns need this always-loaded state so they can listen to and manipulate facts, and so their logic does not get streamed out if a player moves out of range of its World Partition Cell.
-Because patterns are always-loaded, they must have a low memory footprint (I aimed for < 2MB).
+Because patterns are always-loaded, they must have a low memory footprint (I generally aimed for < 2MB).

 Level Design Blueprints